 May 27 In Warsaw I've been staying with students in a large university dormitory.
-A room full of students tell me how unhappy they are with the Communist regime in power.
+Sudents who fill a small room tell me how unhappy they are with the Communist regime in power.
 Two Cubans among them walk with me around Warsaw and tell me how much they like Castro and fault the Polish students for not appreciating socialism.
 The Polish student who brought me in to stay at the dormitory as his guest is questioned by a government agent.

 May 29 Hanoi's spokesman at the peace talks accuses Johnson of using "hypocritical, false, lying words" in charging Hanoi with obstructing the talks.